-When a tire pressure low in one or more of the active road tires is detected a chime will sound.
-In addition, the instrument cluster will display a graphic showing the pressure values of each tire with the low tire pressure values in a different color.
-An "Inflate to XXX" message will also be displayed.
+When a tire pressure low in one or more of the active road tires is detected, the instrument cluster will display a message stating "Trailer Tire Pressure Low".
+The instrument cluster will then display the TTPMS graphic showing the pressure values of each tire with the low tire pressure values in a different color.